The Classification of 3+1d Symmetry Enriched Topological Order: 3+1D -SETs and their anomalies

-In order to do so, we will make use of the following fiber sequence, which is a $\mathbf{2SVect}$-enriched version of the fiber sequence presented above in Equation \eqref{eq:SES2cat}.
-In particular, this sequence involves the space whose objects are Morita invertible $\mathbf{2SVect}$-enriched fusion 2-categories.
-Alternatively, thanks to \cite{D9}, one may also think of $\mathbf{4SVect}^{\times}$ as the space of Witt equivalence classes of nondegenerate $\mathbf{SVect}$-enriched braided fusion 1-categories as introduced in \cite{DNO}.
+In order to do so, we will make use of the following fiber sequence, which is a $\mathbf{2SVect}$-central version of the fiber sequence presented above in Equation \eqref{eq:SES2cat}.
+In particular, this sequence involves the space whose objects are Morita invertible $\mathbf{2SVect}$-central fusion 2-categories.
+Alternatively, thanks to \cite{D9}, one may also think of $\mathbf{4SVect}^{\times}$ as the space of Witt equivalence classes of nondegenerate $\mathbf{SVect}$-central braided fusion 1-categories as introduced in \cite{DNO}.

-\begin{prop} Let $\mathfrak{B}$ be a nondegenerate $\mathbf{2SVect}$-enriched braided fusion 2-category.
+\begin{prop} Let $\mathfrak{B}$ be a nondegenerate $\mathbf{2SVect}$-central braided fusion 2-category.
 There is a fiber sequence

 \end{prop}